samihann/samihan_nandedkar-2022ZCC/README.md

 This project is created as a submission for 2022 Internship Zendesk Coding Challenge.
 The project is a full stack application with React frontend and Express backend.

-THe application is able to perform following tasks:
+The application is able to perform following tasks:
 * It is able to connect to Zendesk API using OAuth Token.
 (Token just has Read access)
 * Fetch all the tickets for a particular account.
 * Display the tickets in systematics format with pagination options.